Hillsboro is a hard scrawny town on the way from Truth or Consequences, where I used to live, to Silver City, New Mexico..

 Hillsboro used to have apple orchards and a popular annual Apple Festival that peddled apples, arts and crafts, food and live music but that disappeared after management stole money and absconded to Europe.

-A recent couple, trying to bring some magic back to the town, have opened a winery on Main Street, the highway that you take to Silver City, but this morning they are packing their belongings and have driven a For Sale sign in the front yard.
+A recent couple, trying to bring magic back to the town, have opened a winery on Main Street, the highway you take to Silver City, but this morning they are packing their belongings and have driven a For Sale sign in the front yard.

 Tomorrow will be yet another gold hunting day.
 Expectations will be lower, but hope refuses to die.